GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 #### <Advanced>

-Next, define where to execute javascript.
+Next, define the location where the javascript will be executed.
 - Select Workflow from the left menu
-- There are squares, select the rightmost `Click here to an event...`
+- Select `Click here to an event...` on the far right side of the row of squares.
-- Select `General` > `Page is loaded`
+- Select `General`>`Page is loaded`

 ![bg right w:700](images/2021-11-20-04-52-26.png)